gradle/gradle-enterprise-build-validation-scripts/Maven.md

 ./01-validate-local-build-caching-same-location.sh -i -x
 ```

-## Specifying the JVM used to analyze the Build Scan data
+## Specifying the JVM used to analyze the build data

-The scripts use a Java-based utility to fetch and analyze the captured Build Scan data.
+The scripts use a Java-based utility to fetch and analyze the captured build data.
 If you need to run the utility with a different Java Virtual Machine than what is configured by default on your system and used when running your builds,
 then you can set the `CLIENT_JAVA_HOME` environment variable when invoking the scripts: